Kristina01111000/Drws_site/README.md

-Try the 14 day free trial to get the quiz working the way he wants, start it on monday, get answer by thursday See if I can change the color of the download button Look at the youtube channel for links
+See if I can change the color of the download button Look at the youtube channel for links
 He really wants the quiz